msoucy/msoucy.me/content/2015/03/03-magic-set-editor.md

 More interestingly, they were fond of a tool called [Magic Set Editor][], which allows people to create their own custom cards and sets, as well as generate packs of cards based on rarity.
 It seemed like a fairly usable program back then, for mocking up not just Magic cards but custom games as well.

-For some reason (that I still don't quite remember), I thought about it recently and wondered about the feasibility of making it build in Linux - I had remembered that there was some preliminary work, but wasn't sure about its development status.
+I thought about the program again recently (brought on by some upcoming game-development events) and wondered about the feasibility of making it build in Linux - I had remembered that there was some preliminary work, but wasn't sure about its development status.

 The last commit was in April 2012, and the last release February 2011.